WildMeOrg/old_wildme-docs/docs/developers/wbia/wbia_overview.md

 WBIA also supports a basic web interface with viewing and curation tools.
 For example, the routes `/view/imagesets/`, `/view/images/`, `/view/annotations/`, and `/view/parts/` allow for a user to quickly see the state of the database.
 There is also a batch uploading function to easily add a handful of images to a database without needing to use the full Python or REST APIs for larger imports.

-The web-tools for turking (borrowing the phrase from *Amazon Mechanical Turk*) support a wide range of helpful functions.
+The web tools for turking (borrowing the phrase from *Amazon Mechanical Turk*) support a wide range of helpful functions.
 The most helpful interface is arguably the annotation bounding box and metadata interface.
 This interface can be viewed at `/turk/detection/?gid=X` and shows the current annotations for Image RowID=X, where they are located, what metadata is set on them, what parts (if any) have been added to the annotations, and what metadata is on the parts.

-While not required, we STRONGLY suggest all API endpoints in a plug-in to be prefixed with `/api/plugin/<Plug-in Name>/.../.../` to keep the registered APIs from conflicting.
-We also suggest doing the same with your function names as well that are injected into the WBIA controller on load, for example using a function name of `ibs.wbia_plugin_<Plug-in Name>_..._...()`.

 ### Background API Job Engine

 The REST API has a background job engine.
 The purpose of the job engine is to preserve the special properties of a responsive and state-less web paradigm.
 In short, the WBIA web controller will automatically serialize concurrent requests but some API calls involve a very long processing delay.
 If a long API call is called in the main thread, it will deny any and all simultaneous web calls from resolving.
 The solution is to mode any long API calls that are exposed by the web interface to the job engine to promote responsiveness and reduce or eliminate client-side web time outs.
-Any API that uses the job engine (as shown in an example below) should return a job UUID and should be prefixed with `/api/engine/plugin/<Plug-in Name>/.../.../` to differentiate it from an instantaneous call.
+Any API that uses the job engine (as shown in an example below) should return a job UUID and should be prefixed with `/api/engine/plugin/<Plugin Name>/.../.../` to differentiate it from an instantaneous call.
 We also recommend having any engine calls accept the POST HTTP method by default.

 A user or application can query on the status of a background job, get its original request metadata, and retrieve any results.
 The job engine supports automatic callbacks with a specified URL and HTTP method when the job is complete.